-I certify that I have audited the financial statements of the Sports Council for Northern Ireland Lottery Distribution Account for the year ended 31 March 2011 under the National Lottery etc. Act 1993.
-These comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Equity and the related notes.
+I certify that I have audited the financial statements of the Sports Council for Northern Ireland Lottery Distribution Account for the year ended 31 March 2012 under the National Lottery etc. Act 1993.
+The financial statements comprise: the Statements of Comprehensive Income, Financial Position, Cash Flows, Changes in Equity; and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.
 I have also audited the information in the Remuneration Report that is described in that report as having been audited.